Bobblen147/avp-forever/Readme.txt

--Added additional Predator bot subtypes that Rebellion left unused (PREDOBOT 2,3,4 or 5 in debug mode) -Can enable/disable AI attacking a player of the same species. "config file toggle" -Can force sentry guns to target a human player "config file toggle"
+-Added additional Predator bot subtypes that Rebellion left unused (PREDOBOT 2,3,4 or 5 in debug mode) -Can enable/disable AI attacking a player of the same species. "config file toggle" -Can force sentry guns to target a human player "config file toggle" -Added a TougherNPCs config file toggle which makes marines fire on sight & almost never miss.
+It also gives every pred NPC a speargun and a rapid fire shoulder cannon, and facehuggers now move silently for an extra challenge. "config file toggle"

 Campaign Mode
 -Starting a game in Campaign Mode from the main menu will allow you to play all a species' single player missions consecutively